How is the writing of insurance contracts regulated in your jurisdiction?

 To what extent might senior managers be held personally liable for regulatory breaches in your jurisdiction?

-According to the so-called Business Judgement Rule, which is originated from the USA and is implemented in Article 182 (2) of the Liechtenstein person and corporate law (Personen- und Gesellschaftsrecht, PGR), the company’s management structures are free from liability when business decisions were made with the best knowledge and intentions.
+According to the so-called Business Judgement Rule, which is originated in the USA and is implemented in Article 182 (2) of the Liechtenstein person and corporate law (Personen- und Gesellschaftsrecht, PGR), the company’s management structures are free from liability if business decisions were made with the best knowledge and intentions.
 The senior management must run the business with precision and is responsible to ensure that the business is conducted properly and carefully.

-Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licences and authorisations)?
+Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licenses and authorisations)?

-Are there restrictions on outsourcing services and/or operational resilience requirements relating to the business?
+Are there restrictions on outsourcing services, third party risk management and/or operational resilience requirements relating to the business?

 - Materially impairing the quality of the system of governance of the undertaking concerned;